Nickprotus/AWS-On-premise-Source-Connection/README.md

 **Linux Instance Stack Launch**

-# Setting Up a File Gateway
+### Setting Up a File Gateway

-**Established Connectivity with the On-Premise Windows Instance** **Created an S3 File Gateway Resource Bucket** **Configured and Deployed an AWS File Gateway**
+**Established Connectivity with the On-Premise Windows Instance**

+**Created an S3 File Gateway Resource Bucket**

+**Configured and Deployed an AWS File Gateway**

-# Configuring and Mounting the NFS File Share
+### Configuring and Mounting the NFS File Share

-set up a corresponding NFS-based file share that will be responsible for receiving data during the on-premise to cloud migration.
+Set up a corresponding NFS-based file share that will be responsible for receiving data during the on-premise to cloud migration.
 The file share is mounted to the organisation's file server (Linux instance) in order to facilitate seamless data transfer to the cloud.

 **4.1) NFS Creation**
 **4.2) File Server Connection and NFS Mounting**

-### Step 5: Configuring Alarm Triggers
+### Configuring Alarm Triggers

+Having mounted the NFS file share onto the Linux instance file server, I configured a metric-based CloudWatch alarm which will trigger when a data transfer over a specified threshold is exceeded.